Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Methods

+To answer RQ2, we conducted two studies with a total of \textbf{n=18} students interacting with Copa: (1) a one-day, 2.5-hour classroom study with 16 high school freshmen (ages 14–15), where students solved a simplified version of the Truck Task (excluding the deceleration and stopping conditions); and (2) two one-hour focus groups with six students --- four from the classroom study and two from the earlier study for RQ1 --- who debugged a fictional student's faulty Truck Task model using Copa.

+Classroom study participants took part in the research as part of their regular curriculum.
+The study began with an instructional session introducing students to C2STEM, followed by the Truck Task problem-solving activity using Copa.
+After the activity, one of the authors of this paper facilitated an interactive class discussion using a Miro storyboarding exercise to reflect on Copa's accuracy, helpfulness, and trustworthiness.
+The session concluded with a semi-structured discussion, led by another author, exploring students' broader perceptions of Copa.
+Data collected included student conversations, environment actions, agent interactions, screen recordings, Miro board notes, and discussion notes.

+Focus group participants volunteered to participate outside of regular class time and received a \$25 Amazon gift card for their involvement.
+Students were first given task instructions explaining that they would use Copa to debug a fictional student's erroneous C2STEM Truck Task code.
+After completing the debugging activity, one of this paper's authors led a semi-structured discussion to gather students' perceptions of Copa.
+Participants also completed a survey about their experience, including their likes and dislikes as well as their views on the accuracy, helpfulness, and trustworthiness of the agent's feedback.
+Data collected included student conversations, webcam recordings, environment actions, agent interactions, screen recordings, discussion notes, and survey responses.

-To determine Copa's epistemic value to students and its ability to promote critical thinking (RQ2), we conducted a qualitative analysis by reviewing students' interactions with Copa (including retrieved domain knowledge), Miro boards, discussion notes, and focus group survey responses, memoing key findings across all sources \cite{hatch2002} and aggregating the results.
-Results for all three RQs are presented in the next section.
+To determine Copa's epistemic value to students and its ability to promote critical thinking, we conducted a qualitative analysis by reviewing students' interactions with Copa (including retrieved domain knowledge), Miro boards, discussion notes, and focus group survey responses, memoing key findings across all sources \cite{hatch2002} and aggregating the results.
+Results for both RQs are presented in the next section.